yenyang/CS2-MoveIt/Code/MoveIt/LongDescription.md

-﻿# Move It for Cities Skylines 2.
+﻿# Move It Beta for Cities Skylines 2.

 You can move trees, props, decals, buildings, surfaces, nodes, and segment curves.

 Press **M** or click on the Move It icon at the bottom right to enable the tool.

 ## Important Update on Development:
 I am continuing the development of Move It with permission from Quboid.
 This first version is still mostly Quboid's Move It, but over time this fork may or may not diverge from where it started.

-The first patch in the new fork has the following changes:
-* Added Localization Support.
-* Added Unified Icon Library Dependency
-* Added Icons to filters and toolbox actions.
-* Added Tooltip Icons and Toolbox tooltips.

 ## Dependencies
 Unified Icon Library

 ## Donations
-If you want to say thank you with a donation you can do so on Paypal.
+If you want to say thank you to **Quboid** with a donation you can do so on Paypal.
+I will replace the donation link once I've implemented sufficient changes.

 ## Translations
 I am looking for volunteers to help translate the mod into the other languages.
 For those interested please discuss the translation project in the discord link.
-CSL2:CODEMODS -> mods-wip -> Move It: Public Beta and Translations.
+CSM Community Projects -> move-it -> Move It: Translations.
 CrowdIn Link available here.

 ## Selecting: